 Who am I?

 I'm Matt.
 I'm 30, from Vancouver, BC.
-Honestly, I don't like writing about myself.
-I find it awkward; I've always been more of a behind the scenes kind of guy.
-But I have a decent amount of stories to tell, from the remarkable to the hilariously embarrassing.
+Honestly, I don't like writing about myself; I've always been more of a behind the scenes kind of guy.
+This is an open space to share stories, photographs, videos and pointers from a wandering life, from the emotional and practical, to the hilariously embarrassing.

 Filmmaking and entrepreneurship dominate my life, and those two things take me to some of the most remote, diverse corners of the planet.
 No matter what I'm doing, one thing has remained constant: I have an insatiable desire to explore; from people and cultures, to history, nature, wildlife, politics and everything in-between.